aspose-zip/Aspose-Zip-Reference-Tutorials/content/english/net/rar-archive/decrypt-rar-archive/_index.md

 ### Where can I find additional support or community discussions?
 Visit the [Aspose.Zip forum](https://forum.aspose.com/c/zip/37) for support and community discussions.

-### How do I access the official documentation for Aspose.Zip for .NET?
+### How do I access the documentation for Aspose.Zip for .NET?
-The [official documentation](https://reference.aspose.com/zip/net/) provides comprehensive information on using Aspose.Zip for .NET.
+The [documentation](https://reference.aspose.com/zip/net/) provides comprehensive information on using Aspose.Zip for .NET.